True Romance (UK Import) (4K UHD Review)

 - International Trailer (HD – 2:27)

-- Image Galleries: Production Stills (HD – 73 in all)
+- Production Stills Image Gallery (HD – 72 in all)

-- Image Galleries: Poster & Video Art (HD – 18 in all)
+- Poster & Video Art Image Gallery (HD – 17 in all)

 The fourth commentary was newly recorded for this edition by Tim Lucas.
 He states up front that since both of the previous commentaries with Scott and Tarantino will be included, he wants his commentary to be more of an appreciation of the film thirty years down the road.
 It certainly is that, but it also provides a deep dive into the all the minutiae in the film.
-He gives biographical details about the cast and crew, as well as background information about all of the songs and films which are featured in True Romance—he even touches on the specifics about the comic books that Clarence shows to Alabama.
-He also covers things like the frequently clueless reviews from 1993, as well as comparing Scott’s choices to Tarantino’s script.
-Typically for Lucas, it’s a well-planned track which is dense with facts and other salient information, and it does a nice job of supplementing the older commentaries without repetition—though he does erroneously refer to Han Zimmer’s main theme as being played on steel drums rather than marimbas.
+He gives biographical details about the cast and crew, as well as background information about all of the songs and films that are featured in True Romance—he even touches on the specifics about the comic books that Clarence shows to Alabama.
+He also covers things like the frequently clueless reviews from 1993, and compares Scott’s choices to Tarantino’s script.
+Typically for Lucas, it’s a well-planned track that’s dense with facts and other salient information, and it does a nice job of supplementing the older commentaries without repetition—though he does erroneously refer to Han Zimmer’s main theme as being played on steel drums rather than marimbas (a minor error, but one that can be overlooked).
 The select scene commentaries feature the actors talking about their scenes in the film.
 Dennis Hopper comments on the Sicilian scene only, while the rest of the actors cover the majority of their own scenes in the film.
 The commentaries with Hopper, Val Kilmer, Brad Pitt, and Michael Rapaport were originally recorded for the DVD release of the film, while the commentaries with Bronson Pinchot and Saul Rubinek are newly-recorded for this edition.

 You're So Cool with Susan Becker is a conversation with the costume designer for the film.
 She discusses her history with Scott, her work on the film, and why she made the choices that she did for each of the main actors.
 Relentless Romance with Michael Tronick is a conversation with the co-editor of the film.
 He talks about why he made the transition from music editing to film editing, and how he came onto the project after Christian Wagner had already started cutting things together.
 He points out that Scott always shot a lot of coverage, and even did his own second unit work, so there was rarely a lack of necessary footage.
 Amid the Chaos of the Day with Mark Mancina and John Van Tongeren features the composers talking about their collaboration with Hans Zimmer.
 They discuss their backgrounds, how they ended up working with Zimmer, and the use of marimbas for the main theme.
-A Hunger for Mayhem with Larry Taylor has the author of Tony Scott: A Filmmaker on Fire give an overview of Scott’s filmography prior to True Romance, and how the film was a transitional one before Scott’s later hyper-stylized films.
+A Hunger for Mayhem with Larry Taylor has the author of Tony Scott: A Filmmaker on Fire give an overview of Scott’s filmography prior to True Romance, and it was a transitional film before Scott’s later hyper-stylized films.
 He notes that Scott always kept his demons bottled up inside while he was working.
 Cadillac Man with Dan Storm features the current owner of the 1974 Cadillac El Dorado from the film.
 He gives the history of the car, and also talks about the True Romance Fest that he co-founded.
 The Deleted and Extended Scenes can be played individually or as a group, and they include optional commentary by Tony Scott.
 He explains why he cut all of them, and opines that he should have left a few of them in the film.
 The Alternate Ending includes two optional commentaries by Scott and Tarantino.
 They disagreed about the ending, and each of them give their own sides of the story—though Tarantino does ultimately admit that Scott’s ending was the right one for Scott’s film.
-The Electronic Press Kit materials are mostly standard promotional fluff, though the behind-the-scenes featurette does provide some interesting glimpses into the filmmaking process.
-Everything wraps up with 73 production stills and 18 examples of poster and video artwork.
+The Electronic Press Kit materials are mostly standard promotional fluff, though the behind-the-scenes featurette does provide interesting glimpses into the filmmaking process.
+Everything wraps up with 72 production stills and 17 examples of poster and video artwork.
+Also included is an Easter egg, which can be found by pressing right when Behind the Scenes is selected in the Electronic Press Kit sub-menu.
+This will take you to brief additional pieces of behind the scenes footage.

 - Stephen Bjork